mobify/pikabu/README.md

 > To avoid any unwanted FOUT, decorate the content you will be passing to Pikabu with the `hidden` attribute.
 We will remove that attribute when Pikabu is initialized.

 For accessibility and functional purposes, Pikabu will wrap all of your body content in a wrapping container.
 This could conflict with other plugins that alter your page's markup.
 If you're seeing issues, try initializing Pikabu after your other plugins.
-If you want to specify your own wrapping container, add a class of `lockup__container` to the element.
+If you want to specify your own wrapping container, add a class of `pikabu__container` to the element.
 This element should be a root level element to be effective.
-You can also [pass Pikabu a `container` parameter](https://github.com/mobify/pikabu/tree/1.0-alpha#container).

 ```html
 <!-- Include the CSS -->